mojotech/jeet/README.md

 Usage with Roots
 ---

-[Roots](http://roots.cx) is a static site compiler that cooperates nicely with jeet.
-It makes creating and watching your project a smoother and less manual process, and adds loads of features you can take advantage of like precompiled templates, a variety of supported languages (jade, coffeescript, etc.), dynamic content for buulding things like blogs, and livereload in development.
-To install roots and the roots jeet template follow the steps below:
+[Roots](http://roots.cx) is a static site compiler that cooperates nicely with Jeet.
+It makes creating and watching your project a smoother and less manual process, and adds loads of features you can take advantage of like precompiled templates, a variety of supported languages (Jade, Coffeescript, etc.), dynamic content for building things like blogs, and LiveReload in development.
+To install Roots and the Roots Jeet template follow the steps below:

 - `npm install roots -g`
 - `roots template add jeet https://github.com/jenius/jeet-template`

-Now to create a new roots project with the jeet template and grid, follow these steps:
+Now to create a new Roots project with the Jeet template and grid, follow these steps:

 - `roots new your_project_name --jeet`
 - `cd your_project_name`